Alaric Hall, CV

 B.A.
 (1997-2000) in Anglo-Saxon, Norse and Celtic.
 Magdalene College, Cambridge.
 Part I: 1st; part II: 2/1.

-Secondary education (1991-97) at Aylesbury Grammar School, including A-levels in Latin, History and English.
+Secondary education (1991-97) at Aylesbury Grammar School, including A-levels in Latin, History, English, and General Studies.

 Publications and teaching